 Distance from supply usually means higher prices

-Retail gasoline prices tend to be higher the farther the source of supply is from where gasoline is sold because transportation costs increase when the distance from the source of gasoline supply increases.
-These supply sources include refineries, ports, and pipeline and blending terminals.
+Retail gasoline prices tend to be higher the farther the gasoline must be transported to the point of sale because transportation costs increase when that distance increases.
+Supply sources include refineries, ports, and pipeline and blending terminals.

 Supply disruptions can cause price increases

-Events that slow or stop gasoline production can prompt increased bidding for available gasoline supplies.
-Pipeline disruptions, planned or unplanned refinery maintenance, or refinery shutdowns—such as those that occur when hurricanes hit the United States—may cause increases in gasoline prices.
-If the gasoline transportation system cannot support the flow of surplus supplies from one region to another, prices will remain relatively high.
+Events that slow or stop gasoline production can result in increased bidding for available gasoline supplies.
+Pipeline disruptions, planned or unplanned refinery maintenance, or refinery shutdowns—such as those that occur when hurricanes hit the United States—may cause gasoline prices to rise.
+If the gasoline transportation system cannot provide surplus supplies from one region to another, prices will remain relatively high.